Evanescent field: Use of the term

-In many cases one cannot simply say that a field is or is not "evanescent": Having Poynting vector average to zero in some direction (or all directions).
+In many cases one cannot simply say that a field is or is not "evanescent" – having the Poynting vector average to zero in some direction (or all directions).

 In most cases where they exist, evanescent fields are simply thought of and referred to the same as all other electric or magnetic fields involved, without any special recognition of those fields' evanescence.
 The term's use is mostly limited to distinguishing a part of a field or solution in those cases where one might only expect the fields of a propagating wave.

 For instance, in the illustration at the top of the article, energy is indeed carried in the horizontal direction.
 However, in the vertical direction, the field strength drops off exponentially with increasing distance above the surface.
 This leaves most of the field concentrated in a thin boundary layer very close to the interface; for that reason, it is referred to as a surface wave.
 However, despite energy flowing horizontally, along the vertical there is no net propagation of energy away from (or toward) the surface, so that one could properly describe the field as being "evanescent in the vertical direction".
 This is one example of the context dependence of the term.

 Everyday electronic devices and electrical appliances are surrounded by large fields which are evanescent; their operation involves alternating voltages (producing an electric field between them) and alternating currents (producing a magnetic field around them) which are expected to only carry power along internal wires, but not to the outsides of the devices.
-Even though the term "evanescent" is not mentioned in this ordinary context, the appliances' designers still may be concerned with maintaining evanescence, in order to prevent or limit production of a propagating electromagnetic wave, would lead to radiation loss, since a propagating wave "steals" its power from the circuitry or donates unwanted interference.
+Even though the term "evanescent" is not mentioned in this ordinary context, the appliances' designers still may be concerned with maintaining evanescence, in order to prevent or limit production of a propagating electromagnetic wave, which would lead to radiation loss, since a propagating wave "steals" its power from the circuitry or donates unwanted interference.